-Alberta holidays are a popular choice when it comes to exploring Canada.
-It's a Western province but also one of the most populous provinces with over 4 million people living in Alberta alone this ranks the provinces being the fourth most populated across Canada and the most populated out of any of the Prairie Provinces.
+Our choice of Alberta holidays is proving to be a popular choice when it comes to exploring Canada.
+It's a Western province but also one of the most populous provinces with over 4 million people living there.
+This ranks the province as being the fourth most populated across Canada and the most populated out of any of the Prairie Provinces.
 Located closely to British Columbia and rich with industry Alberta is a popular place to live with excellent opportunities for investment.

 Alberta is also well known for its tourism with several large metropolitan areas that include Calgary and Edmonton, several other notable tourist destinations include Banff, Drumheller, Sylvan Lake and Jasper to name a few.